cloudmesh/cloudmesh-manual/docs-source/source/accounts/aws.rst

    IAM Management Console: Download CSV

-Then you can click on the ``close`` button and go back to the IAM Management Console which now provide you a summary of the newly created user called ``cloudmesh`` and looks like this:
+Then you can click on the ``close`` button and go back to the IAM Management Console which now provides you a summary of the newly created user called ``cloudmesh`` and looks like this:

 .. figure:: images/aws/image25.png